peter/learning-clickhouse/docs/certified-developer/05-analyzing-data.md

 -- └────────────────────────┘
 ```

-There is an `If` aggregate function combinator that you can add as a function prefix to aggregate functions i.e.:
+There is an `If` aggregate function combinator that you can add as a function suffic to aggregate functions i.e.:

 * `sumIf`
 * `countIf`